BioRDM/COVID-Wastewater-Scotland/src/data_transformations/README.md

 All the commands should be run in the following order

 1. Curation of data
-Renaming of columns, dates transformations ,adding HB information,adding site and population is done by follwing commands.
+Renaming of columns, dates transformations ,adding HB information,adding site and population is done by following commands.

 ```
 # Change the file to user excecutable mode if needed